ONSdigital/csvcubed/external-docs/docs/guides/shape-data.md

 }
 ```

-It is possible to use the [conventional-first approach](./qube-config.md#convention-first-method) to generate a valid [canonical shape](#canonical-shape) cube without defining a [qube-config.json](./qube-config.md#configuration) at all.
+It is possible to use the [convention-first approach](./qube-config.md#convention-first-method) to generate a valid [canonical shape](#canonical-shape) cube without defining a [qube-config.json](./qube-config.md#configuration) at all.
 Just ensure that your columns use the [conventional column names](./qube-config.md#conventional-column-names) appropriate to their type.

 ### Multiple Measures

 One of the benefits of the canonical shape is that it is relatively straightforward to add new measure types and unit types; all that you have to do is add additional rows to your data set with the appropriate units and measures present.

-We can extend out example data set so that it now includes revenue values for the given year by adding rows to the table:
+We can extend our example data set so that it now includes revenue values for the given year by adding rows to the table:

 | Year | Location | Value |      Status |                    Measure |                   Unit |
 |:-----|:---------|------:|------------:|---------------------------:|-----------------------:|